 Shots:

-CU: A demonstration of the capillary being clamped between the two O-rings.
+CU: A demonstration of the capillary being clamped between the two O-rings. {Comment: We filmed red dye passing through with capillary put in place}

 Ensure that in the absence of a capillary, the springs press the O-rings together to complete the fluid line and enable priming without leaking.